Mountain pigeon: Feeding

 Mountain pigeons are arboreal (tree-inhabiting) frugivores, feeding on a variety of fruit such as figs and drupes.
 They mostly forage in the canopy, although they are also sometimes found in the midstorey or understorey.
 In the pale mountain pigeon, birds that are disturbed during foraging fly explosively out of the tree.
-Some species will fly long distances to visit specific species of fruiting plants, while others have been recorded feeding on trees near the coast.
+The Papuan mountain pigeon will fly long distances to visit specific species of fruiting plants; others have been recorded feeding on trees near the coast.
 The Papuan mountain pigeon has been recorded drinking water from puddles on the roadside and eating soil.

 Breeding

 A display flight has been observed during the breeding season in the Papuan and Seram mountain pigeons.
 In the Papuan mountain pigeon, one or two males consort with a female from an open perch overlooking a steep drop, after which one male launches himself and dives down before suddenly rising 25–30 m above the forest canopy with rapid wingbeats.
 The male then stalls at the top of this rise and plummets again before returning to his perch.
-This is repeated periodically, with both males taking turns to display to the female.
+This is repeated periodically, both males taking turns to display to the female.
 Male Seram mountain pigeons perform a similar display, but fly lower, less steeply, and continue to fly forward after descending instead of returning to the perch immediately.

 The Papuan mountain pigeon's breeding season lasts from October to March in the Schrader Range, but it may breed throughout the year in other parts of its range.
 The pale mountain pigeon has been observed breeding from July to September.
 The only known nest of the Seram mountain pigeon was seen in September.
 Nothing is known about the Buru mountain pigeon's breeding.

-Mountain pigeons nests can be of two types: the first type is a shallow depression in the forest floor or short grass, while the second is a platform of sticks placed at a height of several metres in a tree.
+Mountain pigeons nests can be of two types: a shallow depression in the forest floor or short grass; and a platform of sticks placed at a height of several metres in a tree.
 The Papuan mountain pigeon is thought to nest in a partially colonial manner.
-The Papuan, pale, and Seram mountain pigeons all lay clutches of one white egg, while the Buru mountain pigeon's clutch size is not known.
+The Papuan, pale, and Seram mountain pigeons all lay clutches of one white egg; the Buru mountain pigeon's clutch size is not known.

 Predators and parasites

 Mountain pigeons have been recorded being parasitised by the feather louse Columbicola galei.
-They may also be hunted by the pygmy eagle.
+They may be hunted by the pygmy eagle.